ksmmsk/HT2_Katarzyna_Agnieszka_Smiglak_Marczyk/README.md

 - Newman
 The tests are implemented in one collection, with each test case in its own folder to allow for running all the test cases at once or just a selected test case.

-To allow for running from command line without end user's having to authenticate their own Dropbox account, those tests are set-up with a temporary Dropbox account I've created just for this purpose.
+To allow for running from command line, those tests are set-up with a temporary Dropbox account I've created just for this purpose.
 A refresh token is used to generate new access tokens.
+(Authorising the app to additional Dropbox accounts requires the use of a web browser.)

 ## Prerequisites
 - Node.js and npm installed